-Corporate clients that Mr. Schiele has represented include, among others, Time Warner, Time Inc., Turner Broadcasting, Heinz, 3G Capital, Anheuser-Busch InBev, Yahoo, Honeywell, DreamWorks Animation, Johnson & Johnson, Zale Corporation, Graham Holdings (formerly The Washington Post Company), Toll Brothers, IBM and Sapient.
+Corporate clients that Mr. Schiele has represented include, among others, Time Warner, Time Inc., Turner Broadcasting, Heinz, 3G Capital, Anheuser-Busch InBev, Yahoo, Honeywell, DreamWorks Animation, Johnson & Johnson, Zale Corporation, Graham Holdings (formerly The Washington Post Company), Toll Brothers, IBM, Sapient and Xerox.
 Mr. Schiele has also regularly represented a number of financial institutions, including J.P.
 Morgan, Goldman, Sachs & Co. and Credit Suisse.
 His representative transactions include representing:

 The Strategic Review Committee of the Board of Directors of Yahoo in the pending $4.83 billion acquisition of Yahoo’s operating business by Verizon